Skip to main content

 Now everything was working how I wanted it to!

-But as always, I wanted to improve this system.
-It all worked great, but occasionally I would want to disable it to keep the internet on longer.
+But, as always, I wanted to make some improvements.
+It all worked great, but occasionally I would want to disable it to keep the interne on longer.
 Logging into the router to disable the rule was clunky, so I decided to create a Shortcut with Apple’s Shortcuts app to make the job easier.

 I installed an awesome little package called luci-app-commands.
 This package allows you to create scripts, then run them by opening a URL on a locally connected device.

-I created a few different scripts, and created a Shortcut that allows me to cancel or re-enable a traffic rule for the day.
+I created a few different scripts, and created a Shortcut that allows me to disable or re-enable a traffic rule for the day.

 Screenshot of the shortcut in action, displaying several options